Best Clutch for G56: Several Quality Options

 South Bend SDD3250-GK

-As I pointed out earlier, the most popular dual disc clutch you’ll see people running is the South Bend Clutch SDD3250-GK.
+As I pointed out earlier, the most popular dual-disc clutch you’ll see people running is the SDD3250-GK.

 • At 650 HP and 1300 torque, you’ll be covered no matter what setup you run.

 Admittedly, the power has a trade-off.
-You’ll definitely hear more gear rollover noise, especially on lower RPMs and higher gears.
+You’ll hear more gear rollover noise, especially on lower RPMs and at higher gears.

-This clutch kit is not recommended for stock applications or for racing/competition uses.
-Keep that in mind, otherwise, you’ll compromise your G56-running truck!
+This clutch kit is not recommended for stock applications or racing/competition uses.
+Keep that in mind and don’t try to force things – otherwise, you’ll just compromise your Dodge Ram 2500 diesel (or alternative G56 truck).

 Product Image